ncbi/vadr/documentation/install.md

 https://raw.githubusercontent.com/nawrockie/vadr/master/vadr-install.sh

-To download any specific release/version, for example `1.0` download the corresponding `vadr-install.sh` file for that release/version:
-(Prior to version 1.0, the name of the installation script was `install.sh`, not `vadr-install.sh`.)
+To download any specific release/version, for example `1.0` download the corresponding `vadr-install.sh` file for that release/version (prior to version 1.0, the name of the installation script was `install.sh`, not `vadr-install.sh`):

 https://raw.githubusercontent.com/nawrockie/vadr/1.0/vadr-install.sh

 Copy the `vadr-install.sh` file into the directory in which you want to install VADR.
-You may want to call that `vadr-install-dir`.
-Then move into that directory and run one of the following two commands depending on whether you are installing on a linux or macosx system.
-(Only the blast executable files that will be installed differ depending on the system type).
+A good name for that directory is `vadr-install-dir`.
+Then move into that directory and run one of the following two commands depending on whether you are installing on a Linux or Mac/OSX system:

 ```
 ./vadr-install.sh linux